Health Resolutions, Live Consciously

-What’s in it for you?
+What’s in It for You

-Your 3-Day Challenge to Add a Spice to Every Meal
+How to Add Spices to Every Meal

-- Breakfast: Make that oatmeal taste like apple pie by adding fresh apple and cinnamon.
+2. Make that oatmeal taste like apple pie by adding fresh apple and cinnamon.

-- Dinner: Whip up a batch of vegetable soup and add a stalk of thyme to the pot.
+1. Whip up a batch of vegetable soup and add a stalk of thyme to the pot.

-- Dinner: Rub a skinless chicken breast with paprika, onion powder, and black pepper before baking.
+2. Rub a skinless chicken breast with paprika, onion powder, and black pepper before baking.

 3. Try an Indian recipe using superstar spice turmeric.
 Yellow looks good on you.